sigp/cbc-casper-js/README.md

 implementation](https://github.com/ethereum/cbc-casper) by Nate Rush, Danny Ryan, Vlad Zamfir, Karl Floersch and others.

+*Note: this project is still in very early stages.
+It is likely faulty and is subject to significant change.
+This should only be the case for the next few weeks (i.e., until mid-April 2018).*

 # Motivation

 The motivation for creating a new implemenation can be seen in the following: